seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 **FLAMINIUS**
 May these add to the number that may scald thee!
-Let moulten coin be thy damnation,
+Let molten coin be thy damnation,
 Thou disease of a friend, and not himself!
 Has friendship such a faint and milky heart,
 It turns in less than two nights?
 O you gods,
 I feel master's passion! this slave,
-Unto his honour, has my lord's meat in him:
+Unto his honor, has my lord's meat in him:
 Why should it thrive and turn to nutriment,
 When he is turn'd to poison?
 O, may diseases only work upon't!